KimSangYeon-DGU/Fire_Alarm_CCTV/server/README.md

 - Access to Real-time database in Firebase.
 - Recording in a video format per day.

+# Environment
+- Windows10
+- Anaconda3
+- Python3 (3.6, but firebase library doesn't work in 3.7)

 # Installation
 - Install TensorFlow (In my case, I installed version 1.9.0)